 Unlike other rankings that rely on reputation surveys, SMI dismisses altogether the use of such data.
 Factoring in "opinions" from college faculty or administrators about social or economic mobility would only perpetuate the biases and stereotypes collected in such surveys.
 Our effort is aimed at defining an "economic mobility" index on an independent, accountable, and quantitative basis.

 Despite its widespread promotion as a marker for inclusiveness, Pell grant participation is, in fact, a very poor indicator of campus economic diversity.
 Pell Grant participation is misleading as an indicator for access because Pell Grants are not consistently given to students from disadvantaged family economic backgrounds.
-We broke new ground in the 2015 SMI by revealing, for each campus, the minimum percentage of its Pell Grant recipients who come from families making more than the median family income.
-The data show that at many campuses, over half of their Pell Grant recipients are from the richest half of our nation's population.
+We broke new ground in the 2015 SMI by revealing, for each campus, the minimum percentage of its Pell Grant recipients who come from families making more than $48,000 annually.
+The data show that at many campuses, over half of their Pell Grant recipients are from this richer segment of our nation's population.
 Further, as reported by the US Dept of Education, deductions and exclusions in the Pell Grant formula now permit some families making over $100,000 per year to receive Pell Grant awards.
 The data make it clear that Pell Grant participation should not be considered a valid indicator of a college's commitment to access and inclusiveness and is therefore not included in the SMI formula.
+(Cf. https://www.brookings.edu/research/the-pell-grant-proxy-a-ubiquitous-but-flawed-measure-of-low-income-student-enrollment/)

 Net tuition is similarly excluded from the SMI calculation.
 It would seem reasonable on the face of it to incorporate net tuition rather than gross tuition (aka sticker price) in the calculation of the SMI.
 After all, once discounts and aid are applied, the "real cost" of attending college declines substantially from the "sticker price."
 However, unlike measures that seek to cull the cost/benefit of attending college, the SMI focuses on the extent to which institutions advance social and economic mobility.
 Economic mobility happens when students from disadvantaged economic backgrounds apply to college, graduate, get hired and thereby move up the economic ladder.
 This sequence is immediately broken, however, if these students are repelled at the start by either the high sticker cost of tuition, or the byzantine financial aid processes that, only if carefully followed, may yield lower tuition costs.
 A key factor in this sequence suppressing college participation of the disadvantaged is its pricing opacity.
 Regardless of how skillfully and patiently an applicant navigates the financial aid maze, the level of any given university's institutional aid cannot be known by him/her in advance.
 The university must first assemble admission offers to its freshman class, wait for acceptances of those offers, and, depending on the need mix of the students, parcel out available funding as award packages.
 To understand the suppression effect of this byzantine process, imagine what would happen to sales of cars if their price tags had huge, unaffordable numbers that could only be reduced if potential buyers were willing to apply for the right to purchase, fill out more forms to demonstrate financial need, and then wait months for possible acceptance/denial as a customer.
 Car sales would plummet as consumers look elsewhere for alternative transportation.
 This same suppression on access is playing out today in the United States as students and families from disadvantaged backgrounds forgo college attendance.
 Owing to these powerful suppression effects surrounding net tuition, we believe it is irresponsible to formulate any measure of economic mobility around this datum.
 The simple fact is that to solve the economic mobility problem in the United States, the spiraling growth of sticker tuition must be reversed.